ChemEng stuff followers

 This is unit operation of chemical engineering for separation processes.
 Separation of one or more gas components from a gas mixture by dilution in a liquid.

-Of course, the more gas components one desires to separate from the mixture, more complex becomes the problem.
+Of course, the more gas components one desires to separate from the mixture, the more complex the problem becomes.
 Also, only soluble components in the liquid will separate.

-The inverse situation in which a gas dilute in a liquid passes to a gas stream is called desorption or stripping.
-There is in fact, an equipment called strip, in the from of a column, in which desorption occurs.
+The inverse process in which a gas diluted in a liquid is transferred to a gas stream is called desorption or stripping.
+There is, in fact, an equipment called a strip, in the form of a column, in which desorption occurs.

 CONTENTS